 Ronald K.L.
 Collins is the Harold S. Shefelman Scholar at the University of Washington School of Law where he specializes in First Amendment law and constitutional law.

 This blog post is part of FIRE’s campaign to defend comedy and free speech on campus.
-To help this campaign and to learn more about the FIRE-supported documentary Can We Take a Joke?, visit thefire.org/comedy.
+To help this campaign and to learn more about the FIRE-supported documentary Can We Take a Joke?, visit thefire.org/can-we-take-a-joke-new/.